 Morris L. Long-Term Patency of Arterial Conduits Compared to Vein Grafts in Adults Requiring Coronary Artery Bypass Grafting.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.